 Play

-researchers estimate about 2000 cases of serious birth defects could have been avoided in the U.K. if the government had followed advice in 1998 to 45 fire with fairly guess I'd a new study concludes that the U.K. should follow the example of nearly 80 countries and head for the league s it to cereal grain and flour the department of health says it's considering the issue here is our health correspondent Dominic Hughes also known as neural tube defects in the brain spinal spinal cord can occur in unborn babies most of the measly determination stillbirth or very serious disability including spinal bifida folic acid which is naturally present in some food can provide protection but it's hard to consume enough victim purely natural sources said the Department of Health has been advising pregnant women to take folate acid supplement since 1992 in 1998 the authorities in the United States started adding folic acid to plough for bread and since then there has been a dramatic all in the number of cases
+researchers estimate about 2000 cases of serious birth defects could have been avoided in the U.K. if the government had followed advice in 1998 to fortify flour with folic acid a new study concludes that the U.K. should follow the example of nearly 80 countries and head for the league s it to cereal grain and flour the department of health says it's considering the issue here is our health correspondent Dominic Hughes also known as neural tube defects in the brain spinal spinal cord can occur in unborn babies most of the measly determination stillbirth or very serious disability including spinal bifida folic acid which is naturally present in some food can provide protection but it's hard to consume enough victim purely natural sources said the Department of Health has been advising pregnant women to take folate acid supplement since 1992 in 1998 the authorities in the United States started adding folic acid to plough for bread and since then there has been a dramatic all in the number of cases

 12/18/2015 07:05:14